steveculshaw/brindlewoodbay/README.md

 * his hands had been bound and under the body is a cut zip-tie.
 * he wasn't dead when the leaves were stuffed in, and the anaphylaxis is evident
-* checking around; there are a series of glyphs carved in the trees, pointing a way?
+* [VOID] checking around; there are a series of glyphs carved in the trees, pointing a way?
   * [CLUE] Winnie checks the location, brand new backpack, containing more poison sumac
   * and there are even more runes pointing at the location